RealZiangLiu/usc_csci420_sp20/assign1_coreOpenGL_starterCode/README.md

 * Mode 2: Wireframe.
 * Mode 3: Solid.
 * Mode 4: Smooth.
-* Mode 5: Solid with wirefr ame overlay.
+* Mode 5: Solid with wireframe overlay.
 * Mode 6: Interesting binary mapping.
 * Color Mode: Use RGB format input automatically displays in color mode.
 * Color Mapping Mode: Pass three parameters to command line to activate color mapping mode.
 Usage: ./hw1 PATH_TO_HEIGHT_IMAGE PATH_TO_COLOR_IMAGE
 Note that the dimensions must match.
 * Some RGB images for testing are in the img folder under "hw1-starterCode".